awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-history.md

 ------

-1. If you are investigating an association that failed to run, you can use the [StartAssociationsOnce](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_StartAssociationsOnce.html) API operation to run an association immediately and only one time\.
+1. If you're investigating an association that failed to run, you can use the [StartAssociationsOnce](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_StartAssociationsOnce.html) API operation to run an association immediately and only one time\.
 After you change the resource where the association failed to run, run the following command to run the association immediately and only one time\.

 ------
 #### [ Linux & macOS ]